Dua Lipa Becomes The Face Of Pepe Jeans

-Dua Lipa this morning announced via her social media pages that she is the face of Pepe Jeans, a London based brand.
-The “New Rules” hitmaker expressed in a tweet that she was happy to work with them because the designer’s heritage is located in London.
-She reveals she is the first musician fronting the campaign and that she has more to reveal to her fans soon about it.
+Dua Lipa this morning announced via her social media pages that she is the face of Pepe Jeans, a London-based brand.
+The “New Rules” hitmaker expressed in a tweet that she was happy to work with them because the company is headquartered in London.
+She explained that she is the first musician fronting the campaign and that she will soon be revealing more details about it.

 The photoshoot consists of Lipa wearing denim from head to toe.
 She rocks a denim shirt with the sleeves rolled up with a pair of jeans to match.
-Her hair is messier looking on purpose while giving a strong look into the camera.
+Her hair was purposely made to look messy as she gazed intently at the camera.

 Instantly, Dua’s social media post was met with loads of engagement.
 Within an hour, her tweet got thousands of likes and hundreds of replies.

 Recently, Dua won her first-ever Grammy Awards at this year’s ceremony.
 She took home Best New Artist and Best Dance Recording for her collaboration with Silk City, for “Electricity.”
-Lipa recently took home her third BRIT Award this year for Best British Single for her summer shit with Calvin Harris, “One Kiss.”
+Lipa recently took home her third BRIT Award this year for Best British Single for her summery single with Calvin Harris, “One Kiss.”

 Her debut self-titled album had eight singles released from it and has been certified gold and platinum around the world.
 This record was supported by a world tour which went across Europe, South America, North America, Asia, Oceania, and the Middle East.
-The tour started in Brighton, U.K. and went through fourteen legs.
+The tour started in Brighton, U.K. and went through 14 legs.
 As well as her own headline tours, Lipa had previously supported Bruno Mars, Troye Sivan, and Coldplay from 2016.

 View this post on Instagram